Frequently Asked Questions About Banking Online

 What happens if I forget my Password?

 We do not have access to your Password once it has been changed.
-However, if you lose/forget your Password, we can reset it back to your original Password (the last four digits of your social security number).
+However, if you lose or forget your Password, we can reset it back to your original Password.
 Contact a Blackhawk Bank Customer Support Specialist at 866.771.8924.